pouransamani/Zircon-Assessment/README.md

 |          |GridSearchCV(Lasso)     |  0.15     |          |   0.25   | 0.94  |
 |          |GridSearchCV(Ridge)     |  0.13     |          |   0.22   | 0.95  |

+## Conclusion
+ - Models predictions for baseline modeling and GridSearchCV method Ridge are same 95% and almost the same with Lasso method of GridSearchCV 94%.
+ - Carat, Hiegth, Weigth, Length and Cut, Color and Clarity have impact to raise the Zircon gemstone price.

+## Recommendation
+- Gemstone Co.
+Ltd. can achieve higher profits by focusing on the Carat, Length, Height, and Width measurements, as well as the Cut, Color, and Clarity of the Zircon stones, to standardize pricing and make it more competitive in the market.

 🙂
 💻